North-West Mounted Police in the Canadian north: Mackenzie Delta and Hudson's Bay

-In 1903, the police were sent the Mackenzie Delta and then to the west coast of Hudson Bay.
+In 1903, the police were sent to the Mackenzie Delta and then to the west coast of Hudson Bay.
 Near the Mackenzie Delta, in the Beaufort Sea, on Herschel Island, concerns were raised over the possible sexual abuse of the local Inuit by the transient American whaling community.
 There were also fears that the United States might attempt to assert sovereignty over the Mackenzie Delta region.
 Constantine led an expedition in 1903 to set up a base in Fort McPherson, which was owned by the Hudson's Bay Company.
 Sergeant Fitzgerald and a constable reached the remote Herschel Island itself in August, living in a sod house provided by the whalers.
 The police found no evidence of the Inuit being sexually abused by the whalers, but attempted to clamp down on liquor sales to the Inuit community and collect customs duties.
 Inuit, who were not covered by the existing Indian laws, were treated "leniently and with restraint".

 There was a well-publicised expedition to Hudson Bay, led by Superintendent John D. Moodie on the schooner Neptune.
 The purpose was to establish a police presence on the western shore of the bay.
 There were logistical problems with extending the police presence across the region, requiring the creation of posts and the acquisition of a steamer to move supplies.
 The conditions were very harsh, particularly when deliveries of supplies were delayed.
 By 1907, the police were struggling to maintain the posts in the difficult conditions.
 Morrison: "progress was slow and uncertain".
 Work on a railroad to Hudson Bay began in 1908, and continued for two decades, requiring substantial police assistance.
 As the railroad progressed, it gradually eased the logistics around the bay.
 As the railroad extended further, the NWMP were able to carry out various long patrols deep into the interior.
 And by 1910, police activity spread northwards helped by the reduced costs of transport.
 Temporary detachments began to open at York Factory in 1912, and then in 1913 at Port Nelson, where the police established their divisional headquarters.
 By 1915–16, there were patrols up to Baker Lake and Coppermine River.

 Indians in the north typically had prior experience with Europeans, such as with fur traders, and there was little conflict between the police and the native populations.
 Yet, police were not popular with the Indians, and often blamed them for government policies, such as the pass system.
 The Indians committed very few crimes.
-As for the Inuit, the force generally took a more liberal, paternalistic attitude towards the them, often applying informal justice rather than official laws when the occasional Inuit crime was committed.
+As for the Inuit, the force generally took a more liberal, paternalistic attitude towards them, often applying informal justice rather than official laws when the occasional Inuit crime was committed.
 As with the Indians in the north, few crimes were committed by the Inuit.